 This in-network only dental plan does not pay benefits to out-of-network dentists.
-Services obtained from an out-of-network dentist will not be covered.
+Services obtained from an out-of-network dentist will not be covered, except if there is a dental emergency.
 When you receive services from an out-of-network dentist, you will be responsible for paying the dentist directly for the entire amount billed by the dentist.